anoukperq/reuseable_snippets/onepager met propositie.md

-# Implement a robust translation process and increase time to market, quality and cost reduction
+# Reduce waste in your translation process

 ## Do you recognize this? [problem statement]